Dashron/Roads/README.md

     });
 ```

-You can assign functions to url paths, and those paths can have some very basic variable templating.
-See addRoute for more details.

 #### applyMiddleware(road: *road*)
-If you don't provide a road to the SimpleRouter constructor, the router will not be used.
-This function allows you to assign the router to the road middleware.
+If you don't provide a road to the SimpleRouter constructor, your routes will not be executed.
+If you have reason not to assign the road off the bat, you can assign it later with this function.

 #### addRoute(method: *string*, path: *string*, fn: *function*)

-This assigns a function to an HTTP Method and Path combination.
-When roads middleware uses the Simple Router, incoming requests will execute the appropriate function for the incoming method and path.

-When assigning a function, you can use a simple templating language in your path.
-In these templates each URI is considered to be a series of "path parts" separated by slashes.
+This is where you want to write the majority of your webservice.
+The `fn` parameter should contain the actions you want to perform when a certain `path` and HTTP `method` are accessed via the `road` object.

+The path supports a very basic templating system.
+The values inbetween each slash can be interpreted in one of three ways
  - If a path part starts with a #, it is assumed to be a numeric variable.
 Non-numbers will not match this route
  - If a path part starts with a $, it is considered to be an alphanumeric variabe.
 All non-slash values will match this route.
+ - If a path starts with anything but a # or a $, it is assumed to be a literal.
+Only that value will match this route.

+e.g. /users/#userId will match /users/12345, not /users/abcde.
+If a request is made to /users/12345 the route's requestUrl object will include the key value pair of `args: { userId: 12345 }`

 Any variables will be added to the route's request url object under the "args" object.

-e.g. /users/#user_id will match /users/12345, not /users/abcde.
-If a request is made to /users/12345 the route's requestUrl object will contain { args: {user_id: 12345}} along with all other url object values

 ```JavaScript
     // This is a simple route with no URI variables